oracle-livelabs/oci/oci-apm-springboot/02-build-app/build-app.md

     ```
   ![Oracle Cloud console, Navigation Menu](images/4-1-cloudshell.png " ")

-  >NOTE: Verify there are three files in the folder.
+  >NOTE: Verify there are four  files in the folder.
-  apmlab-fss.yaml  wstore-after.yaml  wstore-before.yaml
+  apmlab-fss.yaml, wstore-before.yaml, wstore-add-storage.yaml and wstore-deploy-agent.yaml

 3. Execute the command below to deploy the application to the cluster.
     ``` bash